Course Start Date

 There are no information sessions currently scheduled for this course

-This is a full time blended course.
-You will need to attend approximately 15 hours of class, over 3 days a week, for 34 weeks.
-Classes are 3 days a week from 9:00am to 2:30pm; however, days will vary between classes.
+This is a full time face to face course.
+You will need to attend approximately 16 hours of class, over 4 days a week, for 40 weeks.

-You may also be required to complete approximately 21 hours of additional study each week outside of class hours, including homework, practising language skills through authentic spoken and written communication in the community and accessing computer rooms and libraries.
+You may also be required to complete approximately 12 hours of additional study each week outside of class hours, including private study, research, and assessment preparation.

 IS THIS COURSE RIGHT FOR YOU?